 - Episodes: 12

-House of Five Leaves is an anime that stands out for its calm and contemplative atmosphere, something rare among samurai anime.
-The story revolves around a shy and uncomfortable Ronin with violence, which ends up getting involved with a group of eccentric kidnappers.
-At first glance, it may seem like a simple narrative, but gradually it reveals layers of emotional complexity.
+House of Five Leaves is an anime that stands out for its calm pace and contemplative atmosphere, something rare among samurai anime.
+The story revolves around a shy ronin, uncomfortable with violence, who ends up involved with a group of eccentric kidnappers.
+At first glance, it may seem like a simple narrative, but gradually, it reveals layers of emotional complexity.

-In addition, the style of animation is quite distinct, with gentle strokes and opaque colors that reinforce the melancholy tone of the series.
-Although it has no epic battles or accelerated action scenes, the anime conquers precisely by the depth of its characters and the way it addresses loyalty, trust and identity.
-It is an excellent choice for those looking for something more introspective and out of standard.
+Furthermore, the animation style is quite distinctive, with soft lines and dull colors that reinforce the series' melancholic tone.
+While it doesn't feature epic battles or fast-paced action scenes, the anime wins over viewers precisely because of the depth of its characters and the way it addresses loyalty, trust, and identity.
+It's an excellent choice for those seeking something more introspective and outside-the-box.

 07. Rurouni Kenshin